HoussemDellai/aca-course/14_aca_tls/Readme.md

 ## Introduction

 Azure Container Apps allows you to bind one or more custom domains to a container app.
 You can automatically configure a free managed certificate for your custom domain.

 You can also set up a custom domain using your own certificate.

+In this lab, you will create a new custom domain using `Azure App Service Domain` and bind it to a Container App.

-In this lab you will perform the following tasks:
+You will perform the following tasks:

 1. Create a Container Apps Environment
 2. Create an application with ingress enabled
 3. Get the FQDN of the Container App and the IP address of the Container Apps Environment
 4. Create an App Service Domain
 5. Configure Custom Domain Names for Container App
-6. Add the domain to your container app
+6. Add the domain to your Container App
-7. Verify the domain name
+7. Verify the custom domain name and certificate

 ## 1. Create Container Apps Environment